The Frobenius structure theorem for affine log Calabi-Yau varieties containing a torus: Trees, walls, spines and tropical curves

 \begin{definition} A \emph{metric tree} $\Gamma$ consists of a finite (combinatorial) tree together with an extended metric on its topological realization such that each edge is modeled on an interval $[0,l]$ for $l\in(0,+\infty]$.
 An endpoint $v$ of an edge $e$ of $\Gamma$ is called an \emph{infinite endpoint} if any neighborhood of $v$ in $e$ has infinite length, otherwise it is called a \emph{finite endpoint}.
 A vertex $v$ of $\Gamma$ is called an \emph{infinite vertex} if it is an infinite endpoint of an edge incident to it, otherwise it is called a \emph{finite vertex}.
 A \emph{topological edge} of $\Gamma$ is a simple path in $\Gamma$ whose interior does not contain any vertex of valency greater than 2, and whose endpoints are vertices of valency not equal to 2.
 A \emph{topological edge} incident to a 1-valent vertex is also called the \emph{leg} incident to the vertex. \end{definition}

 \begin{definition} A metric tree $\Gamma$ is called \emph{nodal} if it satisfies the following condition: if $v$ is an infinite endpoint of an edge $e$, then $v$ is at most 2-valent, and $v$ is an infinite endpoint of each edge attached to $v$.
-A \emph{node} of a nodal metric tree is a 2-valent infinite vertex.
+A \emph{node} of a nodal metric tree is a 2-valent infinite vertex (think of gluing two copies of $[0,+\infty]$ at $+\infty$).
 A nodal metric tree is called \emph{irreducible} if it contains no node.
 An \emph{irreducible component} of a nodal metric tree $\Gamma$ is a maximal irreducible subtree of $\Gamma$. \end{definition}

 \begin{definition} A nodal metric tree with $\Gamma$ is called \emph{stable} if none of its irreducible components is isomorphic to $[-\infty,+\infty]$ (as extended metric space). \end{definition}

 Let $J$ be a finite set of cardinality $n$.